PRODUCT DESIGN · 2026 · FLUI DESIGN JAM

 Final Thoughts

-On the whole, the experience was exhausting but rewarding.
-I took on the project manager role and got to work with a team I didn’t know going in.
+I took on the project manager role and got to work with a team I didn’t fully know going in.
 Figuring out how we communicated, what we each needed, and how to keep things moving in a short window was a big part of the challenge.
-Collaborating with an unfamiliar group under that kind of time pressure was intense, but it was also a lot of fun.
-I’m really proud of my teammates and the work we created.

 If you’d like to hear more about the project and the experience, I’d love for you to reach out.
 You can also watch our video submission here, and if you’d like to see what FLUI is, here’s the link to their LinkedIn.